-Lots of things in the Gospel I've noticed come together.
+Lots of things in the Gospel I've noticed come together, meaning in pairs.
 When you have one, you'll pretty much always have the other.
 When you have condemnation, you will also have deception.
 They seem to be kind of joined at the hip.
 If there's one thing people do not like to contemplate, its condemnation.
 And therefore, deception.
 Especially the kind that they may be involved in.
 Makes me squirm too.
 But avoiding it doesn't fix it.
-So with that in mind here's are words from the Lord: This is 1832, two years AFTER the Lord called the church "True and Living".
+So with that in mind here's a scriptural recap of the Church's status:

-But it's the only true church, and we all have a testimony of it, right?
-Well true.
-But that doesn't change the unpleasant truth.
-Although if we can convince ourselves that the condemnation isn't real, then we can all go back to sleep.
+But ours is the only true church, and we all have a testimony of it, right?
+People say that every single Sunday, but that doesn't change the unpleasant truth.
+Unless we can convince ourselves that the condemnation isn't real, then we can all go back to sleep.
 That however doesn't satisfy me.
 I'd like to remove that condemnation from me personally.
 So I've been thinking a lot about all this.

 Going back to the first part of this post.
 So whats the deception that caused or is embedded in the condemnation we are under?
 It must be VERY pervasive.
 Must be core and fundamental to our thinking.
 Vanity and unbelief most likely.
 And they have caused The Book of Mormon to be neglected which brought about the condemnation.
 That makes sense.